Bow Road

 Bow Road Underground station and Bow Church DLR station are located on the road, and two further stations, both now closed, were also once situated in Bow Road: Bow railway station and Bow Road railway station.

+Bow Road is home to a number of pubs, including the Bow Bells, which is known for having the most haunted toilets in East London.

 Since 2011, Cycle Superhighway 2 has run from Stratford to Aldgate along Bow Road.